zentity-io/zentity-io.github.io/docs/security.md

 }
 ```

-An administrative user should perform the first request using `GET _zentity/models` to create the index.
+An administrative user should request `POST _zentity/_setup` to create the index.

-A dedicated API endpoint to create the `.zentity-models` index is on the development roadmap to simplify these
-experiences and allow the administrators to avoid granting the `manage` privilege for the `.zentity-models` index.

 ### <a name="resolution-api-permissions">Resolution API Permissions</a>

-There are no permissions to be configured for the [Resolution API](/docs/rest-apis/resolution-api) endpoints
+There are no permissions to be configured directly for the [Resolution API](/docs/rest-apis/resolution-api)
-`GET _zentity/resolution` or `GET _zentity/resolution/{entity_type}`.
+endpoints `GET _zentity/resolution` or `GET _zentity/resolution/{entity_type}`.
 These endpoints construct and submit
 search queries using the Elasticsearch [Search APIs](https://www.elastic.co/guide/en/elasticsearch/reference/current/search.html).
 Therefore, permissions must be configured for each index that the user searches with zentity.
 Users can only perform
 entity resolution if they have the `read` privilege for every index included in the scope of the request.